 In 2002 I realized that my work in the schools and with youth had reached its end.
 I left my position as school psychologist and spent a year living in Great Vow Zen Monestary.
 Here I was able to do much healing work and deeply integrate NVC into my internal dialogue.
 Now the inner voice of compassion arises as habitually as the old voices and of self-criticism and judgment did in the past.

 Beginning the next chapter of my professional life after my time in the monestary, I reconnected with my long time passion for working with couples.
 In my work with couples I saw that another dimension of that work that I enjoyed, was supporting individuals in cultivating a compassionate relationship with self.
 Relating compassionately to oneself and others in a personal relationship is now the focus of my work.
+I offer this work in local workshops and class series, on-line courses, and through national and international travel.

 As much as I love to offer trainings, I also love to be a student in them.
 In addition to certification in Nonviolent Communication, I completed a three year training in Hakomi - Body Centered Therapy and introductory trainings in Emotionally Focused Therapy and with the Gottman Institute.